 Some would say that we live under a new dispensation, that works and following the Law were required in the past, but now we live under new rules.
 This idea bothers me greatly, as it renders 90% of the Bible moot, a bad joke even.
 The idea also contradicts the writings of the other apostles, writings done after the Crucifixion, after the new dispensation was supposed to go into effect.
 Even some of Paul’s writings go against this interpretation.
 Taking Paul out of context is a dangerous game, as he employed lengthy complex arguments.

 This passage inspires a cleaner interpretation, one more in tune with the rest of the Bible:

-17. Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
+17 "Do not think that I have come to abolish the law or the prophets.
+I have not come to abolish these things but to fulfill them.